Appu13/Titanic/README.md

 This is my submission for the kaggle titanic problem.
 You can check it out [here](https://www.kaggle.com/c/titanic/overview).
 The problem is well documented and has a lot of solutions but here I try to implement my take on the problem.
 Hope you like it.
 XD

 ## Data analysis and cleaning
-The code is written in python, one of my friends : @ helped me with this section so do check her out

 At the start we import the dataset and the needed libraries.
 After inital viewing of the shape, info and description of the data we find that we have missing elements in the Age, Embarked and Cabin columns so we need to perform some manipulation of the data